 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Groups.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Groups.

 A teacher can organise users into groups within the course or within particular activities.

 - You are a teacher in a course where you have several classes and you want to filter your activities and gradebook so you only see one class at a time.

 - You are a teacher sharing a course with other teachers and you want to filter your activities and gradebook so you don’t see the students from your colleagues’ classes.